voytekresearch/Resources/README.md

 If you will be writing code with the VoytekLab, please check out our [Coding Standard Operating Procedures](https://github.com/voytekresearch/Resources/wiki/Coding).

 ## Posters
 Need a poster for a conference?
 To learn how to construct and print, check out our [Posters](https://github.com/voytekresearch/Resources/wiki/Posters) page.
+Poster templates are available [here](https://github.com/voytekresearch/Resources/tree/master/Posters/Templates).